michaeltroxler/mobileid/docs/source/introduction.rst

 This document provides Relying Parties (RPs) with technical guidance and best practices for integrating Mobile ID Open ID Provider (MobileID OP) into their applications.

+.. admonition:: OpenID Connect
-.. note:: The MobileID OP can be used for both authorization and authentication.
+   The MobileID OP can be used for both authorization and authentication.

    It fully complies with the OpenID Connect specification.
+Add some more info.

 The Mobile ID solution protects access to your company data and applications with a comprehensive end-to- end solution for a strong multi-factor authentication (MFA).
 Please visit https://mobileid.ch for further infor-